nzbget/nzbget.github.io/_wiki/Extension_scripts.md

 ```

 ### Communication with NZBGet via RPC-API
 With RPC-API more things can be done than using command line.
-For documentation on available RPC-methods see [[API]].
+For documentation on available RPC-methods see [API](api).

 Example: obtaining post-processing log of current nzb-file (this is a short version of script *Logger.py* supplied with NZBGet):
 ```python